 We face a compliance burden from an organizational and regulatory perspective as a European public company with limited liability under Dutch law with our shares listed on Euronext Brussels and with the majority of our operations in Belgium.
-Accordingly, after the Offering is completed, we intend to seek shareholder approval for our redomiciliation from the Netherlands to Belgium.
+Accordingly, depending on the entry into force of major changes to Belgian corporate law, we may seek shareholder approval for our redomiciliation from the Netherlands to Belgium.
 The redomiciliation is expected to be implemented through a series of complex cross-border steps, including obtaining shareholder and governmental approvals, all of which are beyond our control.
-See Part XI "Overview of Our Restructuring and Anticipated Redomiciliation."
+See "Overview of Our Restructuring and Anticipated Redomiciliation."
 We cannot assure you that we will receive these approvals, and we may be unable to implement our redomiciliation.